Nvelop

 Being too prescriptive in an RFS

-The whole point of an RFS is to let vendors propose solutions.
+The point of an RFS is to let vendors propose solutions.
 If you already know the solution, use an RFP instead.
 Over-prescribing kills innovation.

-Skipping RFX altogether for high-value purchases
+Skipping RFX for high-value purchases

 Sole-sourcing without competitive bidding typically costs 15-25% more than a competitive process.
 Always use some form of RFX for strategic or high-value purchases.